APogue/APogue.github.io/_drafts/research_notes/2024-10-24-law-suits-task-force-reports.md

 	- "Crucially, the purpose of the IRT meetings was not clear to all members.
 UCLA PD personnel appeared to understand that the IRT was a decision-making body and were **frustrated by lack of clear leadership and direction** in the 			meetings."

 	- "At least one IRT meeting was led by Vice Chancellor for Strategic Communications, leaving some other UCLA personnel and **police leadership to conclude, whether true or not, that public safety decisions were being made by the communications team** rather than leaders with law enforcement experience and expertise."

+	- "The police were almost entirely uninvolved in decision-making – no one with extensive law enforcement management experience was present in the EMPG meetings to raise issues, provide feedback on proposed strategies, and gauge when and how police may be asked to intervene.
+This left law enforcement without a clear understanding of the University’s objectives, the principles upon which University leaders were making decisions, and University leadership’s balancing of implicated risks."

 	- other security positions